chiijlaw/mini-apps-1/README.md

 Tic-Tac-Toe with jQuery, HTML, CSS.

 ## Challenge 2
-JSON to CSV with jQuery, HTML, CSS
+JSON to CSV with jQuery, HTML, CSS.

 ## Challenge 3
 Sales checkout page with React